Your Northern Ireland Travel Blog Guide

 The Crown Liquor Saloon

-This bar has been renown as the most famous bar in Northern Ireland.
+This bar has been renowned as the most famous bar in Northern Ireland.
 It has been hailed as an outstanding example of a Victorian Gin Palace and one of the most recognised pubs.
 It has an incredible history that dates back to 1885.
-If there is every a bar you need to stop by and have a drink in, its this place.
+If there is ever a bar you need to stop by and have a drink in, it’s this place.

 We have a blog dedicated to other bars you need to visit in Northern Ireland for you to check out.